 The limited liability company (GmbH) represents the most common form of commercial legal personality.
 A notarial shareholder agreement is a prerequisite for the formation of a GmbH, whereby the notary must verify the identity of the shareholders by means of valid identification documents at the time the agreement is notarised.
 In addition, the minimum share capital of a GmbH is €25,000 and the company must be registered in the commercial register.
 The entry in the commercial register requires the confirmation of the managing director to the effect that the share capital to be contributed by the shareholders is available to the company.
 This is usually combined with an account statement as proof.
 A list of shareholders signed by the managing director must also be submitted with the application for registration.

 The Civil Code Partnership is a simple partnership based on the provisions of the German Civil Code and the simplest form of company under German law.
 It can be described as a simple and practical instrument suitable for temporary joint ventures, in particular for tenders or as an intermediate step in the formation of a permanent joint venture structure.
 There are no formal prerequisites for its formation.
 Furthermore, neither capital nor registration is required.

 20 Are there statutes or regulations enabling access to copies of government records?
 How does it work?
 Can one obtain versions of previous contracts?
 As a rule, government contracts are not published or passed on to third parties.
 However, everyone (including foreigners) has the right to access official information held by public authorities under the Freedom of Information Act of the Federation and the states.
+In addition to the right to information, there may also be a right to inspect files held by the authorities.
 It is generally believed that this should include records of previous procedures for awarding public contracts, including previous contracts.
 However, access may be denied, among other things, in cases where disclosure could prejudice international relations, the military, public safety or other security interests, or in order to protect classified information and other official secrets or trade secrets (including confidential information and intellectual property rights of third parties).
 The disclosure of past government contracts will often be barred by one of these exemptions.